Beishan Broadcasting Wall

 Address:Beishan Broadcasting Wall, Beishan Village, Jinning Township, Kinmen County 892

-Transportation Methods:You can take the bus from Jin Cheng Station, Route 9 towards Gu Ning, and get off at Gu Ning Village Office Station.
-Walk in the direction of the North Mountain Checkpoint to reach your destination.
+Transportation Methods:You can take a bus from Jin Cheng Station on route 9 towards Gu Ning, and get off at the Gu Ning Village Office stop.
+From there, walk in the direction of the North Mountain Checkpoint to reach your destination.

 Tickets:Free